Evnia Charitable Trust (Severn Trent Trust Fund)

 Key Operational Statistics (via Auriga Services)

-Auriga Services, the operational arm, has supported 478,650 people facing financial difficulties, working with 72 partner organizations and processing 72,597 applications.
-The organization has identified £7.76 million in potential income and savings for beneficiaries.
+Auriga Services, the operational arm, has supported 478,650 people facing financial difficulties, working with 72 partner organisations and processing 72,597 applications.
+The organisation has identified £7.76 million in potential income and savings for beneficiaries.

-Important: The Evnia Charitable Trust does not appear to have a public, open application process for organizational grants.
-The trust works through targeted partnerships and welcomes approaches from organizations, but there is no online application portal or formal application guidelines publicly available.
+Important: The Severn Trent Trust Fund stopped accepting new water grant applications on 8 September 2023.
+The Evnia Charitable Trust does not appear to have a public, open application process for organisational grants.
+The trust worked through targeted partnerships and welcomed approaches from organisations, but there is no online application portal or formal application guidelines publicly available.

-For organizations providing debt advice or money advice services in the Severn Trent Water service area:
+For organisations providing debt advice or money advice services in the Severn Trent Water service area who wish to enquire about potential partnership opportunities:

 - Contact the trust directly at office@sttf.org.uk or call 0121 355 7766

-- Be prepared to demonstrate your organization's work with people in financial hardship in the Midlands region
+- Be prepared to demonstrate your organisation's work with people in financial hardship in the Midlands region

 The trust's approach appears to be relationship-based rather than competitive grant-making with regular funding rounds.